materialsproject/foundation/decisions/0004-planning-of-developments.md

  * Good because you can link developments in multiple software packages
  * Bad because you need to know github project boards
  * Bad because maybe hard to discover
- * Not clear so far if external members can use this
+ * Not clear so far if external users not members of MP can use this

 **Forum entries**
  * Good because it is easy to use